 Progress Report

-Large-scale Silicon Quantum Computer3.
-Hot silicon qubits
+Large-scale Silicon Quantum Computer[3] Hot silicon qubits

-Progress until FY2022
+Progress until FY2024

 1. Outline of the project

-In this theme, we aim to achieve "high-temperature" operation of silicon qubits, referred to as “hot silicon qubits” (Fig. 1).
+In this Item, we aim to achieve "high-temperature" operation of silicon qubits, referred to as “hot silicon qubits” (Fig. 1).
 This involves operating the qubits around 1 Kelvin (K), equivalent to around -272 degrees Celsius.
 This is higher than the typical operating temperature of solid-state qubits, which is a few tens of millikelvin (mK).
 By achieving hot silicon qubits, we can improve the permissible circuit power consumption (heat dissipation) and enable closer placement of cryogenic control circuitry.
 This contributes to the development of large-scale integrated silicon quantum computers.
 To achieve high-performance hot silicon qubits, we are exploring the "sweet spot" where quantum coherence time is maximized and comparing electron spin and hole spin systems.

 2. Outcome so far